reductstore/website/blog/2024-03-15-ROS-integration/index.md

 ## Example to Capture and Store Raw Camera Images
 To capture and store raw camera images in a ROS-based system, you need to create a node that subscribes to the image topic, processes the image, and stores it in ReductStore.

 You can use the [**reduct-ros-example**](<https://github.com/reductstore/reduct-ros-example>) as a guideline.
-This example demonstrates how to subscribe to a ROS topic, such as "/image\_raw", serialize the message in binary format, and store it in a bucket called "ros-bucket" under the entry "image-raw".
+This example demonstrates how to subscribe to a ROS topic, such as "/image\_raw", serialize the message in binary format, and store it in a bucket called "ros-bucket" under the entry "image".

 ### Setting Up Your Node: Integrating ReductStore with a ROS Client Instance
 To set up your node for integrating ReductStore with a ROS client instance, you will need to create a custom ROS 2 Node that listens to image messages and uses ReductStore client for data storage.